monty5811/elvanto_mail_sync/README.md

  - Whitelist access to particular users
  - Prevent syncing of an email address (on a per group or a global level)
- - Enable automated syncing for individual groups
+ - Enable/disable automated syncing for individual groups

 ## Installation

-This app should run comfortably on Heroku's free tier providing you do not sync too frequently.
+This app should run comfortably on Heroku's free tier.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)